NYC mayor takes heat after lashing out at Jewish funeral

 Leaders of several U.S. Orthodox organizations issued a statement last month urging their members to heed social distancing rules after the Fire Department had to break up a large Orthodox wedding in Brooklyn.
 That effort was an unusual step among disparate groups to help shut down multiple daily prayers and other traditional practices that are central to many Orthodox Jews’ daily lives.

-However, the New York “Jewish community” that de Blasio addressed in his tweets is significantly larger than the Hasidic groups that live and pray in large numbers in Williamsburg as well as the Crown Heights and Boro Park neighborhoods of Brooklyn.
+However, the New York “Jewish community” that de Blasio addressed in his tweets is significantly larger than the Hasidic groups that live and pray in large numbers in Williamsburg as well as the Crown Heights and Borough Park neighborhoods of Brooklyn.

 New York’s Jewish population is estimated at 1 million-plus, including non-observant Jews.
 Among American Jews, 10% identify as Orthodox, according to a 2013 study by the nonpartisan Pew Research Center.
 The majority of Jews identify with the Reform Jewish movement or do not identify with any specific Jewish group.